Functorial desingularization of quasi-excellent schemes in characteristic zero: the non-embedded case: Introduction

 \subsubsection{The black box strategy}

 Now let us discuss our method and the structure of the paper.
-In order to construct a desingularization $\calF$ of all qe schemes over $\bfQ$ we use as a black box any algorithm $\calF_\Var$ which desingularizes varieties of characteristic zero and is functorial with respect to all regular morphisms (i.e. satisfies the conditions (i), (iii) and (iv) from the Theorem).
+In order to construct a desingularization $\calF$ of all qe schemes over $\bfQ$ we use as a black box any algorithm $\calF_\Var$ which desingularizes varieties of characteristic zero and is functorial with respect to all regular morphisms (i.e. satisfies the conditions (i), (iii) and (iv) from the theorem).
 Moreover, if $\calF_\Var$ is strong then we can also achieve that $\calF$ is strong, i.e. satisfies the condition (ii) as well.
-(We consider both strong and non-strong cases mainly because it does not cost us any extra-work.)
+We consider both strong and non-strong cases mainly because this does not cost us any extra-work; also, there exist many non-strong algorithms, e.g. those of \cite{Kol} and \cite{Wl}.